apache/systemds/contributing-to-systemds.md

 ## Issue Tracker

-Have you found a bug in SystemML?
-Have you thought of a way to improve SystemML?
-Are you interested in working on SystemML itself?
-If so, the SystemML [JIRA Issue Tracker](https://issues.apache.org/jira/browse/SYSTEMML) is the place to go.
+Have you found a bug in SystemDS?
+Have you thought of a way to improve SystemDS?
+Are you interested in working on SystemDS itself?
+If so, the SystemDS [JIRA Issue Tracker](https://issues.apache.org/jira/browse/SYSTEMML) is the place to go.

-## SystemML on GitHub
+## SystemDS on GitHub

-Have you found an issue on the SystemML [JIRA Issue Tracker](https://issues.apache.org/jira/browse/SYSTEMML) that you are interested in working on?
+Have you found an issue on the SystemDS [JIRA Issue Tracker](https://issues.apache.org/jira/browse/SYSTEMML) that you are interested in working on?
 If so, add a comment to the issue asking to be assigned the issue.
 If you don't hear back in a timely fashion, please contact us on the dev mailing list and we will be happy to help you.

 Once you have an issue to work on, how do you go about doing your work?
 The first thing you need is a GitHub account.
-Once you have a GitHub account, go to the Apache SystemML GitHub site at [https://github.com/apache/systemml](https://github.com/apache/systemml) and click the Fork button to fork a personal remote copy of the SystemML repository to your GitHub account.
+Once you have a GitHub account, go to the Apache SystemDS GitHub site at [https://github.com/apache/systemml](https://github.com/apache/systemml) and click the Fork button to fork a personal remote copy of the SystemDS repository to your GitHub account.

-The next step is to clone your SystemML fork to your local machine.
+The next step is to clone your SystemDS fork to your local machine.

 	$ git clone https://github.com/YOUR_GITHUB_NAME/systemml.git